higgi13425/rmrwr-book/_book/io05-importing.md

 ```

 This shows you that patient_id is actually a character variable.
-If you wanted to find the mean value, you would have to change it to numeric (with *as.numeric()* first).
+If you wanted to find the mean value, you would have to change it to numeric (with *as.numeric()*) first.
 The glimpse() function provides identical output to str() for a variable in a table.